 Showing gratitude isn’t enough.
 Customers want to hear an apology and know that their experience was below the usual standards of the restaurant.

 Apologizing also “humanizes” the restaurant.
-No one wants to eat at a restaurant that is too prideful or refuses to accept its shortcomings.
+No one wants to eat at a restaurant that is too proud or refuses to accept its shortcomings.
 People (and restaurants) make mistakes, and it’s important to own up to them.
-Speaking of which…

-Every restaurant tries to meet the same standard of service and experience with each customer, but that can be a difficult task and mistakes are inevitable.
-When a reviewer notes it in their review, make sure that you acknowledge and take responsibility for the lapse in quality.
+Every restaurant tries to meet the same standard of service and experience, but that can be a difficult task and mistakes are inevitable.
+When a reviewer notes it in their review, make sure you acknowledge it and take responsibility.

 Make Things Right

-If you don’t have any detailed plans in the works, you can always mention that you are looking into ways to improve the customer experience.
+If you don’t have any detailed plans in the works, you can always mention that you are looking into ways to improve the customer experience (and reviews like this are helpful in that process).
 Just make sure that you act on it and not just hand out empty promises, which can break the trust between a business and its customers.

 Discuss the Issue Further in Private or Offline

-Making the conversation private can also prevent the situation from escalating out of your control on a public forum like Google My Business or Yelp.
-This will only result in a worse outlook for any business that relies on reviews for additional customers.
+Making the conversation private can also prevent the situation from escalating out of control on a public forum like Google My Business or Yelp, which can turn into a bad outlook for any business that relies on reviews for additional customers.

 Optimizing Responses to Negative Restaurant Reviews